OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 **Step 3: Redeploy the application**

-- Edit in your GitHub account the `image.php` file.
+- Edit in your Gitlab account the `image.php` file.
-- One of the lines in line 9 or 10 should be commented out.
-Make a change so that the line that was previously commented out becomes active and pound the other one.
+- Change the title of the page
-- Commit the file.
+- Commit the file and go to the openshift web console.

 **Step 4: Monitor new deployment process**